s2ward/tibia/README.md

 Player: {your keyword}
 NPC: {npc response}
 ```

-And raise a pull-request on main branch.
-You are now done.

 On pull-request, an [automatic job](https://github.com/s2ward/tibia/tree/main/.github/workflows/publish-conversations.yml) will make sure that the format is correct by running src/validate.py.
 If validation succeeds, api/file-mappings.json will update based on what changes have been done.